-Snow-capped peaks, inky sky, copper mountains, creamy cubicle homes, lean Spitians jostling around, and a few sheep and cow — this is Spiti Valley, one of the remotest valley in the Indian Himalaya.
+Snow-capped peaks, inky sky, copper mountains, creamy cubicle homes, lean Spitians jostling around, and fat sheep and cows — this is Spiti Valley Himachal, one of the remotest valleys in the Indian Himalayas.

-Young maroon-clothed monks jumping on the road.
-Himalayan peaks standing tall and a river swiftly shifting in front of them.
-Icy summits with a white Spitian village in front.
-A selfie with a Spitian woman on the road.
+Maroon-robed monks (mostly young) jumping on the swirling roads.
+Himalayan peaks standing tall and a river swiftly snaking in front of them.
+Icy summits with creamy Spitian villages in front.
+Selfies with Spitian women on the road.
 Key Monastery standing tall.
-Pictures of self in front of dominant mountains.
-A few close-ups of flat-roofed homes of Spiti.
+Pictures in front of the dominant mountains.
+A few close-ups of flat-roofed Spiti homes.

-The nothingness that envelops the stunning Spiti and the isolated Spitian life is too much to handle sometimes.
-Even in pictures.
+We have seen all of the above Spiti images.
+But the more natural, unposed, and truthful Spiti valley photos don’t make it to Instagram.
+Perhaps the silence that envelops the stunning Spiti and the isolated Spitian life is too much to handle even in pictures.

 Kaza – the main village of Spiti- has a population of only about 5000.
 Maybe slightly more now.

 Doors of Spiti mostly remain shut.
-During the day people are either working in the farms or gone with tourists or doing some other work.
+During the day people are either working on the farms, guiding tourists, or taking care of some other sustenance chore.
+Another simple construction in Spiti

 Village of Kaza, Spiti district.